zjian107-su/100-days-of-code/log.md

 **Thoughts:**
 Linux is cool, but I found it hard to practice those commands in good use.
 For example, some of the materials, like symbolic links, I have learned those in my operating system class.
 I don’t find it practical in working place, yet.
+### Day 32: March 27, 2022

+**Today's Progress**:
+More than 5 hours of Phoenix (Elixir)

+- check version: `mix phoenix.new --version`
+- pgadmin, postgresql
+- phoenix new pages, controller, view, template, routers

+**Thoughts:**
+I am stuck on the version problem because the current Phoenix(v1.6) set LiveView as the default and I am following a tutorial that used Phoenix(v1.5.5).
+I am working on the walkarounds, either learning the new version and implementing it in a new way by reading all the docs, or trying to roll back to 1.5.5 of Phoenix and the right version of Elixir.
+The tool configuration is daunting and I hope I can find better solutions.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->